Regional Arts Development Fund

 • Concept development including professional research and development of ideas and new project proposals to the implementation stage.
 The project should demonstrate how it will contribute to the future arts and cultural development of the region.

-• Objective
+Objective

-To engage the Fraser Coast community to value, celebrate, share and participate in arts, culture and heritage by supporting projects that strategically promote and celebrate our stories; or focus on community participation in creative experiences.
+For projects that engage the Fraser Coast community to value, celebrate, share and participate in arts, culture and heritage by supporting projects that strategically promote and celebrate our stories; or focus on community participation in creative experiences.

 • Host and support events with and for community, that maximise opportunities for arts and cultural engagement.